YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 All in all, it represents a good sample of the world real estate market.

 ## Why REITs belong in a passive investment portfolio
-There are several reasons why REITs can earn a spot in a portfolio of index funds.
+There are several reasons why you may want to consider adding REITs into your portfolio of index funds.

 ### Distinct asset class
 The real estate sector is often viewed as a distinct asset class, separate from stocks and bonds.
-In theory, the inclusion of REITs in your portfolio should therefore result in a diversification benefit.
+In theory, the inclusion of REITs in your portfolio should result in a diversification benefit.

 How true is that?
 We can check by examining the correlation between different assets.
 The chart below shows the 36-month rolling correlation between the **FTSE EPRA/NAREIT Developed** index and the **FTSE World Government Bond Developed Markets (Hedged EUR)** index.
-The latter is a global index of investment-grade government bonds that is hedged to the Euro to mitigate any currency volatility.
-The portion in my portfolio dedicated to bonds follows this index.
+The latter is a global index of investment-grade government bonds.
+The bonds portion of my portfolio follows this index.

 {{< figure src="/images/correlation--ftse-epra-nareit-developed--ftse-world-government-bond-developed-markets-hedged-eur.svg" caption="36-month rolling correlation between the FTSE EPRA/NAREIT Developed index and the FTSE World Government Bond Developed Markets (Hedged EUR) index (source: [Backtest](https://backtest.curvo.eu/portfolio/NoIgSgogkgKgBAMjgIQPYDsAmBnEAaYUAGQFUBGAFgGYB2ABjIA5GrH86A6AVgF0CRSdAGwBOOiKEVxAJnbceCoA))" >}}

-The correlation changes a lot but there are clearly periods where it's low or even negative.
+The correlation changes a lot, but there are clearly periods where it's low or even negative.

 Below, we plotted the correlation between the **FTSE EPRA/NAREIT Developed**